Type Of Indian Jewelry

 Gold is a metal that lures many.
 It gives the security against any financial crisis, because of its easy liquidity, and is also used by women for adorning themselves.
 Traditionally, gold has been considered auspicious among Hindus and is regarded to be symbolic of Lakshmi, the Goddess of Wealth.

 Gold is a symbol of perfection, immortality, and prosperity; it is the substance that myths and legends are made of.
 It is a favorite for making jewelry, for the reason that it is anti-rust and has an everlasting shine.

 Talking about jewelry manufacturing in India is as good as talking about handmade jewelry in India.
 A major chunk of jewelry in the country is made by independent craftsmen.

 Traditionally also, a significant part of jewelry manufacturing has been handmade jewelry.
-Big and feudal families used to have their personal jewelers, who would entertain their demand.
+Big and feudal families used to have their personal jewelers, who would entertain their demands.
 These jewelers were expected to design ornaments, keeping in mind the individual needs and desires of customers.

 During the marriage ceremony wearing ivory, bangles are a must for the bride in some regions of the country.
 For example, in Rajasthan also, ivory bangles form a part of bridal jewelry.
 Other than bangles, an ivory pendant that is attached to a necklace or earring is quite popular in India.

 Jadau Jewellery forms one of the major examples of high skilled craftsmanship that was brought into India by Mughals.
 Historically speaking, the tradition of Jadau work has been in practice in the states of Rajasthan and Gujarat since the Mughal era.

 Jadau jewelry is also called engraved jewelry and is unique and a kind in itself.
 Considered to be traditional jewelry of India, it is used on many traditional and auspicious occasions, like marriages and festival celebrations.